mzy2240/ESA/docs/joss/paper.md

 - In [@gym-powerworld], [@brandon_thesis], ESA was used to create a standardized reinforcement learning environment for power system voltage control.
-This environment was then used to carry out experiments involving
+This environment was then used to carry out deep reinforcement learning (DRL) experiments in which the algorithm attempts to learn how to best control grid voltages under a diverse set of grid conditions.
 - In [@scenario_development], ESA was leveraged to create and simulate different electric grid scenarios where load, renewable generation levels, generation capacities, scheduled outages, and unit commitment